Scottish nationalists say UK has 'no mandate' for hard Brexit

 Most Scots voted for the United Kingdom to stay in the EU, unlike their compatriots in England and Wales, and the SNP has said June's result may re-open the case for another referendum on Scottish independence after 2014's vote to stay in the UK.

-Last week May said she would start two years of talks on leaving the EU by the end of March 2017, triggering several days of heavy falls in sterling, which finished the week at a 31-year low, 17 percent below its pre-referendum level.
+Last week May said she would start two years of talks on leaving the EU by the end of March 2017, triggering several days of heavy falls in sterling GBP=D4, which finished the week at a 31-year low, 17 percent below its pre-referendum level.

-Much of the fall has been driven by concern that May's Conservative government favours a 'hard Brexit' which curbs migration from the EU, rather than a 'soft Brexit' which emphasises maintaining close economic ties.
+Much of the fall has been driven by concern that May's Conservative government favors a 'hard Brexit' which curbs migration from the EU, rather than a 'soft Brexit' which emphasizes maintaining close economic ties.

 Business groups spoke out against a 'hard Brexit' on Saturday, and on Sunday SNP chairman Derek Mackay described the Conservative vision as the "narrow-minded xenophobia" of "the most reactionary right-wing Tory government in modern times".